pointcove-rblx/guidelines/README.md

  - Suicide (will result in refferal to appropriate agencies)
  6. Visitors should comply with any instructions provided by Pointcove SecureTeam or other Pointcove staff in the event of an emergency or other situation.
  7. The use of exploit software (Synapse X, etc.) is not allowed.
+### Section B2 - Establishment-specific Guidelines
+TBA
+### Section B3 - Events inside of Pointcove Establishments
+TBA
-### Section B5 - Events outside of Pointcove Facilities
+### Section B4 - Events outside of Pointcove Establishments
 Once in a while, Pointcove will host events outside of their facilities for any reason.
 We have regulations for these circumstances too.
 > **NOTICE:** Guidelines from the venue the event is hosted at will apply on top of these additional guidelines.
 Please consult the moderation department for the venue of the event for more information.
  - Attendees are not to enter any restricted areas of both Pointcove and the venue.